lulumuts/BN-Widget-Library/README.md

-# Braiding Nairobi Widget Library
+# BN Widget Library

-A comprehensive Flutter widget library showcasing reusable components for the Braiding Nairobi application.
+A Flutter widget library for Braiding Nairobi app components.

+## Latest Update

+Updated with new style images and registration background - June 27, 2025

 ## 🚀 Live Demo